orejametov-dev/some-project/README.md

 Then you can simply follow these steps to up you project with docker
 1. Clone git@gitlab.alifshop.uz:alifuz/backend/backend-service-notify-laravel.git
+2. Run cp env.example .env
-2. Run `make first-run` to configure your project
+3. Run `make first-run` to configure your project

    Works on linux and Mac!